MiladHooshyar/WetChannelExtraction/README.md

 11. The maximum distance between two erroneously disconnected segment (max_gap).

-After setting the parameters, one can execute “Run.py” to extract the wet segments.
-The output files will be saved in a folder called “wet_output” in the specified Output folder path. “comb_wet.tif” and “wet_connected.tif” are original and connected wet segments, respectively.
+After setting the parameters, one can execute ï¿½Run.pyï¿½ to extract the wet segments.
+The output files will be saved in a folder called ï¿½wet_outputï¿½ in the specified Output folder path. ï¿½comb_wet.tifï¿½ and ï¿½wet_connected.tifï¿½ are original and connected wet segments, respectively.

 ## D. Publications

 1. Hooshyar, M., S. Kim, D. Wang, and S. C. Medeiros (2015), Wet channel network extraction by integrating LiDAR intensity and elevation data, Water Resour.
-Res., 51, 10029–10046, doi:10.1002/2015WR018021.
+Res., 51, 10029ï¿½10046, doi:10.1002/2015WR018021.